squeeze69/copyfilets/README.md

 Build: go build copyfilets.go

-It's a simple tool to copy file mtime (modification time) to other file with the same name and same size, recusing subdirs
+It's a simple tool to copy file mtime (modification time) to other file with the same name and same size, recusing subdirs.

+WHY?
+Because I forgot to use --preserve=timestamps while using cp... with a HUGE number of files, it was faster to write this utility than to re-cp everything.

 Usage: copyfilets [-u] sourcedir destdir

-The "-u" unordered flag makes the program search in the destdir, without the necessity to match the source directory tree
+The "-u" unordered flag makes the program search in the destdir, without the necessity to match the source directory tree.
+If multiple files with the same name and same size are found, te mtime & ctime are set as for each one.